jrief/django-formset/docs/source/dialog-model-forms.rst

 This view handles our form collection consisting of the two forms ``ChangeReporterDialogForm`` and ``IssueForm``.
 On a complete submission of this view, method ``form_collection_valid`` behaves as implemented by default.
-However, since the dialog form is submitted partially, we use that information to modify the default behaviour:
+However, since the dialog form is submitted partially, we use that information to modify the default behavior:

-If the hidden field named ``id`` has a value, the dialog form was opened to *edit* a reporter.
+If the hidden field named ``id`` has a value, the dialog form is opened to *edit* a reporter.
 Therefore we fetch that object from the database and change it using the modified form's content.

-If the hidden field named ``id`` has no value, the dialog form was opened to *add* a reporter.
+If the hidden field named ``id`` has no value, the dialog form is opened to *add* a reporter.
 Here we can just construct a new instance using an empty ``Reporter`` object.

-In both cases, the primary key of the edited or added ``Reporter`` object is send back to the client using the statement ``JsonResponse({'reporter_id': reporter.id})``.
+In both cases, the primary key of the edited or added ``Reporter`` object is sent back to the client using the statement ``JsonResponse({'reporter_id': reporter.id})``.
 Remember the button's action ``setFieldValue(issue.reporter, ^reporter_id)`` as mentioned in the first section.
 This takes that response value from ``reporter_id`` and applies it to the field named ``issue.reporter``.
 The